Bari, with its international airport, will certainly be your gateway during your stay in Puglia.

 During your visit, don’t forget to admire the magnificent painted ceiling and the small crypt.

-This name of saint tells you something, it is normal, because it is this famous Saint Nicolas who is celebrated in December in certain European countries (Netherlands, Serbia, Ukraine…).
+This saint’s name rings a bell, and that’s normal, because it’s the famous Saint Nicholas who is celebrated in December in certain European countries (Netherlands, Serbia, Ukraine…).

 9. A walk by the sea on the Lungomare (Porto di Bari)